maattss/tdt4240-pattern-exercise/README.md

 - State
 - Template method
 - Abstract factory

+What are the relationships and differences of architectural patterns and design patterns?

+Architectural patterns and design patterns are similar, but architectural patterns have a different (broader) scope.
+They both define solutions for commonly occuring problems when developing software.

 b) How is the pattern you chose realized in your code?
 (Which class(es) works as the pattern you chose?)